Permutation Tests for Infection Graphs: Problem setup

 Let \(\infected^{1}\) denote the set of infected vertices, and let \(\infected^{0}\) and \(\infected^{\star}\) be defined analogously.
-We then define the space of possible infection status vectors involving exactly \(k\) infected vertices, $c$ censored vertices, and $n-k-c$ uninfected vertices:
+We then define the space of possible infection status vectors involving exactly \(k\) infected vertices, $c$ censored vertices, and $n-k-c$ uninfected vertices, as follows:

-Conditioned on \(k\) and \(c\), we wish to test between the null and alternative hypotheses $H_0$ and $H_1$, corresponding to the infection spreading on $\graphset_0$ and $\graphset_1$, respectively.